thradams/thradams.github.io/ownership.md

 To solve this problem we also need null-checks in your static analyzer.

-**Rule**:  if we can prove that a pointer with destructor is null or uninitialized at the end of scope we don't need to destroy the object.
+The compiler will not emit warning if it can prove that a owner variable is empty or uninitialized at the end of scope.

 ## Reality check II